-House expected to pass antilynching bill that Rep. Rush says is decades overdue
+House expected to pass anti-lynching bill that Rep. Bobby Rush says is decades overdue

 Rush’s legislation is named for Till, the 14-year-old Black boy whose brutal torture and murder in Mississippi sparked the civil rights movement.

+Till, visiting from Chicago, was murdered after he was accused of whistling at and making sexual advances toward a White woman, Carolyn Bryant.
 Two men were charged with murdering Till but were acquitted by an all-White, all-male jury.
 The men later confessed to the crime.
-Till’s accuser, Carolyn Bryant Donham, acknowledged in 2017 that Till did not make sexual advances toward her, contradicting her earlier testimony.
+Till’s accuser, now known as Carolyn Donham, acknowledged in 2017 that Till did not make sexual advances toward her, contradicting her earlier testimony.

 In 2020, the House passed a previous version of Rush’s bill on a 410-to-4 vote.
-But Paul objected to the measure’s unanimous passage in the Senate, saying that he feared the bill might “conflate lesser crimes with lynching” and that it would allow enhanced penalties for altercations that resulted in only “minor bruising.”
+But Paul (R-Ky.) objected to the measure’s unanimous passage in the Senate, saying that he feared the bill might “conflate lesser crimes with lynching” and that it would allow enhanced penalties for altercations that resulted in only “minor bruising.”

 Sen. Cory Booker (D-N.J.) and then-Sen. Kamala D. Harris (D-Calif.), two of the legislation’s authors in the Senate, angrily rebuked Paul during the June 2020 floor debate.
 Booker noted that the country was in the midst of a reckoning over its long history of racial violence and that passing the anti-lynching bill could offer a glimmer of hope.

 “I have had children break down with me this week wondering if this would be a country that values their lives as much as White people’s lives,” Booker said at the time.
-“I had to explain to grown men this week that there is still hope in America; that we could make change in America; that we could grow and heal in America; that we could make this a more perfect union.”
+“I had to explain to grown men this week that there is still hope in America, that we could make change in America, that we could grow and heal in America, that we could make this a more perfect union.”

 The legislation ultimately went nowhere.

-In a change from the 2020 measure, the latest version of the measure includes the words “death or serious bodily injury.”
+In a change from the 2020 measure, the latest version includes the words “death or serious bodily injury.”

-In a statement Monday, Paul said he joined with Booker and Sen. Tim Scott (R-S.C.) to rework the legislation and supports the version that is expected to pass the House.
+In a statement Monday, Paul said he joined with Booker and Sen. Tim Scott (R-S.C.) to rework the legislation and supports the version that was expected to pass the House.

 “I’m pleased to have worked with Senators Booker and Scott to strengthen the final product and ensure the language of this bill defines lynching as the absolutely heinous crime that it is, and I’m glad to cosponsor this bipartisan effort,” Paul said.

-During Monday’s floor debate, Rep. Troy Carter (D-La.) said that lynching “isn’t just a horror of the past” and noted that the measure would “incredibly and tragically for the first time make lynching a federal hate crime in America.”
+During Monday’s floor debate, Rep. Troy A. Carter (D-La.) said that lynching “isn’t just a horror of the past” and noted that the measure would “incredibly and tragically for the first time make lynching a federal hate crime in America.”

 “Passing the Antilynching Act is a historic step toward justice and a signal that our nation will finally reckon with the dark chapter of our history,” Carter said.

-Several House Republicans voiced support for the legislation during Monday’s floor debate, with some pointing to the changes that were made after Paul’s objections.
+Several House Republicans voiced support for the legislation during Monday’s floor debate, with some pointing to the changes made after Paul’s objections.

-“I am grateful that we’re going to be voting today on this version of this bill,” Rep. Andy Biggs (R-Ariz.) said.
+“I am grateful that we’re going to be voting today on this version of this bill,” said Rep. Andy Biggs (R-Ariz.).
 “I think this is a much-improved version, as opposed to the one that came out of committee.
-And I’m grateful to all those who’ve worked hard on this to try to to make this a better bill.”
+And I’m grateful to all those who’ve worked hard on this to try to make this a better bill.”

 The House’s earliest attempt to pass anti-lynching legislation came in 1900, when Rep. George Henry White (R-N.C.), then the country’s only Black member of Congress, stood on the floor of the House and read the text of his unprecedented measure, which would have prosecuted lynchings at the federal level.
 The bill later died in committee.